LillianHo5/cse15l-lab-reports/lab-report-1-week-2.md

 Some commands include the following:
 `cd`, `ls`, `pwd`, `mkdir`, and `cp`.

-Let's try these, along with other variations, out!
+Let's try these, along with other variations out!
 1. `cd`
 * allows users to change the directory
 * adding "~" (tilde) at the end of the command (`cd ~`)